Love what is Good

 Notes

-In order for us to be a moral, successful person, we have to to understand that Willpower is Limited, we can't force it upon ourselves to improve or to act well.
-Virtue relies on being in harmony with oneself harmonious self, instead of an intrapersonal conflict where we try to force ourselves to act in a certain way.
+In order for us to be a moral, successful person, we have to understand that Willpower is Limited, we can't force it upon ourselves to improve or to act well.
+Virtue relies on being in harmony with oneself Achieving internal harmony requires integrating all parts of yourself, instead of an intrapersonal conflict where we try to force ourselves to act in a certain way.

 By teaching ourselves to enjoy the right things, such as enjoying a workout, eating healthy, helping others, only then could we successfully change.
 We have to embrace an identity that enjoys doing those things change starts from the inside out.
-This is one of the cornerstones in having a Growth Mindset.
+This is one of the cornerstones in having a Capabilities are malleable through effort and learning.

 Visual